nodejs/node/CONTRIBUTING.md

 however, it is not uncommon for the CI infrastructure itself to fail on specific platforms or for so-called "flaky" tests to fail ("be red").
-It is vital to visually inspect the results of all failed ("red") tests to determine whether the failure was caused by the changes in the pull request.
+It is vital to visually inspect the results of all failed ("red") tests to determine whether the failure was caused by the changes in the Pull Request.

 ## Additional Notes